-When is Hemis Festival Celebrated? - Dates & Celebration
+When is the Hemis Festival Celebrated? - Dates & Celebration

 The date of Hemis Festival falls in June of the Gregorian calendar when the two-day festival commences.
-The next Hemis Tsechu is expected to be commemorated on 11th and 12th July 2019.
+The next Hemis Tsechu is expected to be commemorated on 30th June 2020 to 1st July 2020.

-Where is Hemis Festival Celebrated? - Venue of the Festivity
+Where is the Hemis Festival Celebrated? - The venue of the Festivity

 Hemis festival is observed in the Hemis Gompa or Hemis Monastery, which is situated in Hemis village of Ladakh region in Jammu & Kashmir.
 While the common festive atmosphere is spread all over Ladakh, the elaborate rituals, including traditional music and masked dances take place in the courtyard of the Hemis Gompa.
 Although the birth anniversary of Padmasambhava is celebrated among other communities following the same Tantric Buddhism such as in Bhutan, the Hemis festival, in its entirety, is particular to Ladakh.